pollere/DCT/examples/relay/README.md

 ../mkMeshIDs.sh ../mesh.trust
 ```

 which creates the required identity bundles.
+Note the script is not set up to make a keymaker cert for the sensor net, so don't use AEAD in the sensor.trust schema.
 To run from examples/relay, start:

 ```
 cntrl mesh/cntrl.bundle